docutopia/Docutopia-Map/README.md

-*Cooperative Real Life Manifestation Game*

-Its mission is to provide a transformative game.
-To connect with ourselves, with each other and with our dreams, to manifest them together.
+Docutopia Map is a tool to connect with ourselves, with each other and with our dreams, to manifest them together.

-Utopia Game is using the [Utopia-UI](https://github.com/utopia-os/utopia-ui) Components.
+Docutopia Map is using the [Utopia-UI](https://github.com/utopia-os/utopia-ui) Components.

-The current development status is live @ [utopia-game.org](https://utopia-game.org).
+The current development status is live @ [next.docutopia.de](https://next.docutopia.de).

 ## Getting Started